The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Dynamically nontrivial networks

+\begin{remark}[The condition for nondegeneracy] We observe that condition (ND) is equivalent to affine independence of the reactant complexes of an $(n,n+1,n)$ CRN.
+We also observe from the proof of Lemma~\ref{lemnondegen} that for a dynamically nontrivial $(n,n+1,n)$ network condition (ND) is equivalent to nonsingularity of the matrix $Q = \Gamma \Delta_{u} \Gamma_l^\mathrm{t}$, where $u$ is any element of $\mathrm{ker}_{+}\Gamma$. \end{remark}

-\begin{remark}[Degenerate CRNs] Going beyond $(n, n+1, n)$ networks, it is natural to refer to any dynamically nontrivial CRN all of whose mass action equilibria are degenerate as a degenerate network.
+\begin{remark}[Degenerate CRNs] Going beyond $(n, n+1, n)$ networks, it is natural to refer to any dynamically nontrivial, mass action CRN all of whose positive equilibria are degenerate as a degenerate network.
 Clearly a sufficient (but not necessary) condition for a dynamically nontrivial CRN to be degenerate is if $\mathrm{rank}\,\Gamma_l < \mathrm{rank}\,\Gamma$. \end{remark}

-It is algorithmically trivial to check condition (ND) in Lemma~\ref{lemnondegen} and find out if an $(n, n+1, n)$ network is degenerate.
-Consequently, we find the following: \begin{lemma} Out of the $14,670$ dynamically nontrivial, bimolecular $(3,4,3)$ CRNs (Lemma~\ref{lems3r4}), exactly $10,853$ are nondegenerate.
-These fall into $6,486$ dynamically non-equivalent classes. \end{lemma}
+It is algorithmically straightforward to check condition (ND) and find out if an $(n, n+1, n)$ network is degenerate.
+Consequently, we find the following: \begin{lemma} Out of the $14670$ dynamically nontrivial, bimolecular $(3,4,3)$ CRNs (Lemma~\ref{lems3r4}), exactly $10853$ are nondegenerate.
+These fall into $6486$ dynamically non-equivalent classes. \end{lemma}

 We illustrate some of the computations described above via an example. \begin{example}[Basic analysis of a network] Consider the following CRN:

 The stoichiometric matrix and left stoichiometric matrix of the network are